Sinclair C5: Development and design

 The chassis of the C5 consists of two identical metal pressings which are joined at top and bottom with a closing plate at the rear.
 It lacks a separate suspension system, instead relying on the chassis structure having enough torsional flex.
 Its motor was produced in Italy by Polymotor, a subsidiary of the Dutch company Philips.
 Although it was later said that the C5 was powered by a washing machine motor, the motor was in fact developed from a design produced to drive a truck cooling fan.
 Lotus provided the gearbox and a rear axle based on a design for car steering columns.
-The C5's electronics were produced by MethLab, a Sinclair spin-off.
+The C5's electronics were produced by MetaLab, a Sinclair spin-off.
 The wheels were assembled from tyres made in Taiwan and wheels from Italy.
 Oldham Batteries provided a lead–acid battery developed for Sinclair that could manage more than the 300 charge-discharge cycles that had originally been specified.

 The bodywork was made from two injection-moulded polypropylene shells supplied by three manufacturers; J.J.
 Harvey of Manchester made the moulds, Linpac provided the shells, and ICI supplied the raw material.
 According to Rodney Dale, the upper shell mould was "one of the largest – if not the largest – injection mouldings of its type in the UK: possibly even in the world".
 The manufacturing process reflected Sinclair's ambition for the C5 production line.
 A single mould set was capable of producing up to 4,000 parts every week.
 The two parts of the shell were joined by wrapping a tape around the joint, aligning them on a jig, pressing them together and passing an electric current through the tape to heat and melt it.
 The same process was used to make the front and rear bumper assemblies of the Austin Maestro and only took about 70 seconds to complete.
 Although Sinclair had considered producing the C5 at the DeLorean plant at Dunmurry in Northern Ireland, which had one of Europe's most advanced automated plastic-body manufacturing facilities, this did not happen, as the DeLorean Motor Company failed in a controversial bankruptcy that resulted in the plant's closure.